herib9/volume-normaliser/README.md

 This script is a volume normalizer for WAV files.

-Very useful for playing digital music without having to keep track of the gains based on the masters created for each track.
+Very useful for djing digital music without having to keep track of the gains based on the masters created for each track.

 It is recommended to create a directory and include the script inside.
 Once executed, it will create a new directory with the already normalized files.